+ 44 7766 566691 (UK)

 1997-8 Freelance Journalist, writing on issues relating to African, alternative and dance culture and Green/protest politics for the Big Issue, West Africa, The Voice, Dream Creation and Mixmag magazines.

-2010 Act for Change, Jamestown, Accra, Ghana – a pro bono consultant to a group of young theatre performers seeking to bring about behavioural change in a deprived community through the use of participatory theatre.
+2010 Act for Change, Jamestown, Accra, Ghana – a pro bono consultant to a group of young theatre performers seeking to bring about behavioural change in a deprived community through the use of participatory theatre, helping them to raise funds to renovate a dilapidated warehouse in Jamestown into a local community theatre.